smt/StrapOn/README.md

 Usage
 -----
 _Requirements:_

 1. Ruby

 _On first use:_

 `$ bundle install` downloads all gem dependacies.

-`$ rake StrapOn:start` Starts webserver at http://localhost:4000
+`$ rake StrapOn:start`
+Starts webserver at http://localhost:4000, auto-compiles all SCSS and SASS (no need to run compass watch).
-ctrl+c Ends the web server process and generates a static version of the site at ./_site/
+Ctrl+C Ends the web server process and generates a static version of the site at ./_site/

-`$ rake StrapOn:export` generates a static version of the site at ./_site/ without starting the webserver
+`$ rake StrapOn:export`
+Generates a static version of the site at ./_site/ without starting the webserver.

 Changes
 -------